CDU-data-science-team/the-cdu-way/content/docs/introduction/communication/_index.md

 ## Christmas

-For Christmas we do like to have a get together virtually, traditionally will involve some kind of silly dress code and be a time to get together.
+For Christmas we do like to have a get together virtually, traditionallcd //y will involve some kind of silly dress code and be a time to get together.
 There will often be a quiz or other type of game.